top of page

 Most families send their children to the cities of Archidona or Tena where they stay Monday to Friday for classes and return home to Mushullakta on the weekends.
 Once students leave Mushullakta for high school, the move often becomes permanent, meaning very few young people choose to come back to Mushullakta after graduating.

-Because of this situation, Mushullakta founded the Forest School in partnership with Humans for Abundance, an ecosystem restoration program that recently merged with Pachaysana.
+Because of this situation, Mushullakta founded the Children of the Living Forest School in partnership with Humans for Abundance, an ecosystem restoration program that recently merged with Pachaysana.
 The school has created its own multilingual curriculum that is based on ancestral knowledge, conservation practices and sustainable living.
 It combines homeschooling with virtual instruction with most classes taught in the native language, Kichwa.

-All internships for Summer 2024 will relate to the development of the Forest School.
+All Mushullakta internships will have a relationship with the ongoing development of the Forest School.

 WhatsApp Image 2023-10-23 at 17.27.13.jpeg